 - Remove the pan from the oven and allow it to rest, lid on, for 20-30 minutes.

-- Before serving, skim the fat off the top of the liquid.
+- Before serving, skim the fat off the top of the liquid and stir in the bacon.

 - Serve with mashed potatoes or creamy polenta and drizzle with the Honey Bourbon Glaze.